Who is Margot Fonteyn?

 By 1935, she had succeeded Alicia Markova as the prima ballerina of the Vic-Wells Ballet, marking the beginning of her illustrious career.
 Her ability to gauge the style needed for each performance made her a standout at the Royal Opera House.

-Fonteyn’s career was punctuated by significant accolades, including being decorated as a Commander of the Order of the British Empire in 1951.
+Fonteyn’s career was punctuated by significant accolades, including her 1951 decoration as a Commander of the Order of the British Empire.
 In 1979, the Royal Ballet honored her with the prestigious title of Prima Ballerina Assoluta, a testament to her unparalleled contribution to the dance world.

 Despite facing personal challenges, including a brief incarceration in Panama in 1959, Fonteyn’s legacy as a dancer remains untarnished.